Skip to Content

 How do I identify a bird in my yard?

-Observe size, color, patterns, and behavior.
+Look for key features like size, color patterns, and behavior.

 What is B.C.’s official bird?